viraj-gavade/Conways-game-of-life/README.md

 My conways game of life project.
 Download it if you want.
 It doesn't get detected by school programs to block things, so congrats if you're a student in need of a simulation to run in school.

-## IF YOU ARE USING THIS IN SCHOOL, KEEP IT PRIVATE.
-DO NOT REVEAL MY REPOSITORY AND DO NOT BLAME ME FOR THIS.
-IF YOU GET CAUGHT USING THIS IN SCHOOL IT IS NOT MY FAULT.
+Do not talk about this in school, I don't want trouble with my program.

+## This project is intended for personal use only.
+If you use it in a restricted environment and get caught using it, you are responsible, not me.

+To use, simply download all files, open up the html files and kadoosh!
+A simulation appears.